jbx-protocol/juice-docs-v1/protocol/contracts/jbfundingcyclestore/write/_initfor.md

 ) private returns (uint256 newFundingCycleId) { ... }
 ```

+* Arguments:
   * `_projectId` is the ID of the project to which the funding cycle being initialized belongs.
   * `_baseFundingCycle` is the funding cycle to base the initialized one on.
   * `_mustStartOnOrAfter` is the time before which the initialized funding cycle can't start.
 * The function is private to this contract.
 * The function returns the ID of the initialized funding cycle.